amient/go-schema-registry-client/README.md

 # go-schema-registry-client

-ProtoBuf native implementation of the schema registry
+Go implementation of ProtoBuf and Avro schema registry client with resolvers and Specific/Generic serialization and deserialization features.